odjhey/exercise1-storybook-basic/README.md

 # Submission

-- Please send a Pull Request to this repository for your final entry
+- Please Fork this repo and send a Pull Request for your final entry
 - You have this week to complete this task (until July 24, 2020 but the earlier you submit the better).
 Let me know ASAP as soon as you complete so I can schedule a review meeting.

 ## Thank you!
 Please contact me for clarifications and further assistance.